UNIVERSITY POLICY ON PLACEMENTS - 2021/22

 - If requested, provide an evaluation of the effectiveness and suitability of the placement itself.

-All placements and courses and modules containing placements are subject to annual monitoring.
+All placements, courses and modules containing placements are subject to annual monitoring.
 As a minimum the following areas must be assessed:

 - That the University’s Policy on Placements is being fully complied with